Dear Prospective Applicant:

 Our orthopaedic surgery residency is an ACGME approved, 5-year program that covers the scope of musculoskeletal medicine and surgery, providing a solid foundation for competent, well-educated orthopaedic surgeons.
 The program includes ample opportunities for clinical medicine, surgery, and research as well as the opportunity for personal growth and leadership.

 At the beginning of the PGY-II year, the residents are in orthopaedic surgery full time.
-The University subspecialty-based rotations include trauma, adult reconstruction (total joints), pediatric orthopaedics, spine, hand/upper extremity, and sports medicine as well as seeing patients at the Veteran’s Administration Hospital.
+The University subspecialty-based rotations include trauma, adult reconstruction (total joints), pediatric orthopaedics, spine, hand/upper extremity, and sports medicine as well as at the Veteran’s Administration Hospital.
 Additionally, residents rotate during each PGY year to St. Joseph Mercy Hospital, our affiliate, where they work with community based orthopaedic surgeons.

 PGY-III rotations include hand and upper extremity, trauma, foot and ankle, pediatric orthopaedics, and sports medicine.
 Residents also have a dedicated 6 week research block during this year.
 The goal of resident research is to provide residents with the opportunity to develop a greater understanding of the scientific literature and participate in the advancement of orthopaedic science.
 Resident papers are often published in notable journals, such as the Journal of Bone and Joint Surgery, American Journal of Sports Medicine, Journal of Orthopaedic Trauma,and Journal of Pediatric Orthopaedics.